see-world/judy.li/_pages/ai.md

 From engineering information governance and knowledge management to AI agents, MCP, and intelligent workflows, this series examines what it takes to build scalable knowledge systems for the AI era.

-**Series topics include:**

-- Why Information Governance Matters More Than Ever in the Age of AI
-- Why Knowledge Management Is Becoming the New Infrastructure for AI
-- From Documents to Intelligence: Rethinking Knowledge in the AI Era
-- Why Most Enterprise Knowledge Bases Fail
-- Why Large Language Models Lack Context
-- Why Organizations Need Knowledge Workflows, Not Just Chatbots
-- AI Will Not Replace Documentation Teams, but It Will Transform Them
-- MCP: Connecting AI to Enterprise Knowledge
-- Can AI Agents Become Digital Colleagues?
-- From Search to Discovery: Building the Next Generation of Knowledge Systems

 [Read the series]({{ "/ai/from-documents-to-intelligence/" | relative_url }}){: .btn .btn--primary}